 A good mentor can be an invaluable resource in your professional journey.
-In this podcast, William T. Thorwarth Jr., MD, FACR, ACR Chief Executive Officer, shares how and why great mentors and relationship building are key to a career in leadership.
+In this podcast, Geoffrey Rubin, MD, MBA, FACR, Professor of Radiology and Bioengineering at Duke University, interviews William T. Thorwarth Jr., MD, FACR, ACR Chief Executive Officer, who shares how and why great mentors and relationship building are key to a career in leadership.

 Sign in to take quiz and track your certificates